neo-project/docs/en-us/node/cli/latest-version/api/getmetricblocktimestamp.md

 Returns timestamps of the specified block and its previous n blocks.

+> [!Note]
+>
+> This method is provided by the plugin [CoreMetrics](https://github.com/neo-project/neo-plugins/releases).
+You need to install the plugin before you can invoke the method.

 ## Parameter Description

 `blocks numbers`：Set the number of blocks you want to query forward.